“My child loved Camp O. She made more friends there than at any previous camp, and more than she made in six years at her school. She was excited to

 The O-School is a therapeutic day school with more than a century of experience serving students with significant mental health and emotional challenges and those on the autism spectrum.

-The Camp O Leadership Team has a combined experience of 25 years at the O-School and includes a licensed and certified speech language pathologist.
+The Camp O Leadership Team has a combined experience of 25 years at the O-School and is trained in Therapeutic Crisis Intervention.